The Tonight Show Starring Jimmy Fallon: Critical reviews

-The debut episode received mixed but generally positive reviews.
+The debut episode received generally positive reviews.
 The New York Times's Alessandra Stanley referred to the show's premiere as "more sweet than sassy", calling Fallon "the grateful heir, the eager freshman, the class clown with top grades and a good heart, someone older viewers can embrace without fear of being mocked or overlooked."
 Tim Goodman of The Hollywood Reporter was positive in his assessment of the evening, but noted the older fanbase used to Leno may not latch on as quickly.
 "Indeed, Fallon comes across as eager to please almost to a fault, and he treated his Tonight Show launch very much like a guy auditioning to be accepted into homes," said Brian Lowry of Variety, who considered the premiere episode a demonstration in Fallon's strengths and weaknesses.

 The first season of the show was deemed "wildly successful".
 Entertainment Weekly summarized the show's inaugural year: "In his first year as host of The Tonight Show, [Fallon] turned the revered late-night franchise into the hottest party in town, a celebrity playpen full of games, music, surprise guests, and good vibes all around."
 Nevertheless, detractors of the show, such as John Walters of Newsweek, criticized Fallon for his weakness in interviews.
 Andrés du Bouchet, a writer for Conan, a fellow late-night show, criticized Fallon for creating what he dubbed "Prom King Comedy"—eschewing odder, more clever material for an over-reliance on games and celebrity cameos.
 Rolling Stone's Rob Sheffield opined that Fallon's effect led the medium to become overly friendly.
+Fallon also has been both criticized and lauded for his seemingly uncontrollable laughter where he would laugh at absolutely everything.